PM Modi hardly worried, indulging in empty slogans: Cong on WB report downgrading India's growth forecast | Business

 The Congress on Friday attacked the government over a World Bank report that flagged worsening of poverty numbers in India during the Covid pandemic and downgraded its economic growth forecast, alleging that Prime Minister Narendra Modi is hardly worried and is still indulging in empty slogans.

-The World Bank on Thursday projected a growth rate of 6.5 per cent for the Indian economy for the fiscal year 2022-23, a drop of one per cent from its previous June 2022 projections, citing deteriorating international environment.
+The World Bank on Thursday projected a growth rate of 6.5 per cent for the Indian economy for the fiscal year 2022-23, a drop of one percentage point from its previous June 2022 projections, citing deteriorating international environment.

 Addressing a press conference at the AICC headquarters here, Congress spokesperson Supriya Shrinate alleged that during the Covid pandemic, the Modi government's failures increased poverty.